 In the dynamical placement of the VNFs, the cost of the migration of the VNFs is important, because the migration consumes network resources.
 Thus, migrating a large number of VNFs at the same time should be avoided.
 The method proposed by Blenk et al. [10] considers the cost of the migration by minimizing the weighted sum of the performance metrics and the cost of the migration.
 This method considers only the currently required resources, and does not perform migration unless the necessity of the migration is detected.
 However, when the necessity of the migration is detected, a large number of migrations may be required.
-If we can detect the necessity of the migration in advance and avoid a large number of migration at each time slot.
+If we can detect the necessity of the migration in the future time slots from the predicted demands, we can start the migration in advance and avoid a large number of migration at each time slot.